GravyDon/Zero-to-Garden_Map/~Templates/Plant Template.md

 [^1]: Majority of the information is encoded in the form of tags to ensure that the vault can be managed via dataview scripts

 ### Description
-Height:

 ### How to Grow

-Sowing time:
+- Sowing time:
-Water need:
+- Water need:
-Sun needs:
+- Sun needs:
 Propagation:
-Ph Level:
+- Ph Level:

 ### Seasonal Changes

-Blooming time:
+- Blooming Time:
+- Ripening Time:
-Hardy level ___
+Hardy level:

 ## Uses